 The make-up courses taken at CU to address deficiencies will not count toward the credit requirement for your MS degree.
 Up to two courses (6 credit hours) at the 3000 level and above can be taken for graduate credit by doing extra work and by enrolling in them as independent studies.
 However, this can only be done with the agreement of the course instructor.
 Note that you are allowed a maximum of 6 credit hours of "independent study" in your degree.

-Students enrolled in the Professional MS program are required to take the following three core courses:
+Students enrolled in the Professional MS program are required to take the following two core courses:

 In addition to the core courses, students enrolled in the Professional MS program are required to take elective courses in each of the three subplans: